BuddyForms/BuddyForms/readme.txt

 == Changelog ==
+= 2.5.17 - 17 March 2020 =
+* Fixed the duplicate labels for the Category, Tag and Taxonomy form element.
+* Fixed the template system to show the parent page and not duplicate the content.
+* Added a reste option for the marketing popups.
+* Added a marketing popup to show an offer to free and trial clients.
+* Added the localization files.
+* Added compatibility with reCaptcha.
+* Fixed the global dashboard to get the correct form-slug from the current entry.
+* Fixed the Gutenberg navigation to use the correct labels.
+* Improved the Gutenberg block to show submission filter by current user.
+* Fixed the default page for manage the submission to keep selected when the user select a template.
+* Fixed the Gutenberg block to publish a form.

 = 2.5.16 - 6 March 2020 =
 * Fixed the string localization for the Feature Image and Upload Form Element.
 * Improved the compatibility with LOCO translate.